Jarosz96/PowerBI_Himalaya/README.md

-# PowerBI Project Repository
+# PowerBI_Himalaya

 This repository contains a PowerBI project along with supporting Excel files.
 It was created for learning purposes and serves as a starting point.

 ## Files

-- `PowerBI_Project.pbix`: This PowerBI file contains the visualizations and reports.
+- `DE23_Sebastian_Jarosz_HKV.pbix`: This PowerBI file contains the visualizations and reports.
 - `Kampanj.xlsx`: Excel data file used in the PowerBI project.
 - `Ekonomi.xlsx`: Excel data file used in the PowerBI project.
 - `Avdelningar.xlsx`: Excel data file used in the PowerBI project.
+- `Backgrounds.pptx`: Backgrounds for this project.

 ## Getting Started

-1. Download the `PowerBI_Project.pbix` and `.xlsx` files.
+1. Download the `DE23_Sebastian_Jarosz_HKV.pbix` and `.xlsx` files.
 2. Open the PowerBI project file in Power BI Desktop.
 3. Explore the visualizations and reports.

 ## Notes

-- This is a project designed for learning PowerBI.
+- This project marks my first dive into PowerBI, intended primarily as a learning experience.
-- Feel free to modify and extend it according to your needs.
+- As I continue to learn and grow, I'll be working on more complex projects in the future.

 ## Author